-Lawrence Township is a decidedly white-collar town, with fully 90.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lawrence Township is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lawrence Township who work in management occupations (13.25%), office and administrative support (12.65%), and sales jobs (10.94%).
+Lawrence Township is a decidedly white-collar town, with fully 87.77% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lawrence Township is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lawrence Township who work in management occupations (13.39%), office and administrative support (11.92%), and business and financial occupations (9.86%).

 Also of interest is that Lawrence Township has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lawrence Township in 2010 was $42,739, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $170,956 for a family of four.
+The per capita income in Lawrence Township in 2018 was $46,774, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $187,096 for a family of four.

 The most common language spoken in Lawrence Township is English.
 Other important languages spoken here include Spanish and Langs. of India.